PaperMC/PaperDocs/source/server/aikar-tuning.rst

 **We recommend using at least 6-10GB**, no matter how few players!
 If you can’t afford 10GB of memory, give as much as you can, but ensure you leave the operating system some memory too.
 G1GC operates better with more memory.

+However, more memory does not mean better performance above a certain point.
+Eventually you will hit a point of deminishing returns.
+Going out and getting 32GB of RAM for a server will only waste your money with minimal returns.

 If you are running with 12GB or less memory for MC, you should not adjust these parameters.